 Darkness will reign in the capital to support Earth Hour.

 Last year, 10 million people took part in Earth Hour, raising awareness and money for climate and nature initiatives around the world.
-Cities and towns in 178 countries will be switching off their lights, and London is helping to lead the way, with the London Eye, Big Ben and the Houses of Parliament, Piccadilly Circus, the Gherkin, St Paul’s Cathedral, Westminster Abbey, and the National Theatre all being plunged into darkness.
-Meanwhile, Carnaby Street will go dark too, but before the lights go out you can catch their famous arch, which has had a jungletastic makeover in honour of Earth Hour.
+Cities and towns in 178 countries will be switching off their lights, and London is helping to lead the way.
+In previous years, the London Eye, Big Ben and the Houses of Parliament, Piccadilly Circus, the Gherkin, St Paul’s Cathedral, Westminster Abbey, and the National Theatre all took the plunge into darkness, and you can expect them to partake in 2020 too.

 Featured image: @peppyhere